Gavman10/Data-analytics-portfolio/transport-policy-analysis/README.md

 # Brisbane Transport Policy Analysis

-Did the 50-cent fare policy increase public transport ridership?
+Focus of the portfolio: Did the 50-cent fare policy increase the usage of public transport?

 ## Data

 * Public transport patronage data extracted from QLD Data
 * Time-series data (from 2012 - 2025, with pre-, post-, during COVID Labels)

-## Tools Used

-* Power BI

 ## Key Insights